 - Parasites – This includes fleas, ticks, lice, mange, mites, and more.
 Any of these parasites can cause severe irritation to your dog, so it’s important to have them treated immediately.
 Prolonged exposure can lead to excessive skin biting and itching to the point that your dog may begin to do extra harm.
 Learn more about pet parasites »

 - Disease – In some cases, fur loss and skin conditions can be a sign of a more significant underlying disease.
 It’s always important to consult with a professional veterinarian to identify the cause of your dog’s skin condition.

-- Allergies – Much like humans, many of our pets suffer from allergies—and your dog is no different!
-These allergies can range in their severity and be anything from common allergens like pollen and dust to bugs, food, or other environmental factors.
+- Allergies – Much like humans, many of our pets suffer from allergies — and your dog is no different!
+These allergies can range in their severity and be anything from common allergens such as pollen and dust to bugs, food, or other environmental factors.

-- Bacteria – When bacteria enters the skin—through a flea bite, hair follicle, etc.—it can cause a pimple or other pustule to form.
+- Bacteria – When bacteria enter the skin — through a flea bite, hair follicle, etc. — it can cause a pimple or other pustule to form.
 This can lead to itching and scratching and draw even more bacteria.

 Treating Dog Skin Conditions

 Since there are many causes of dog skin conditions, the treatment will vary based on the diagnosis — that’s why it’s vitally important to schedule an appointment at Germantown Vet at the first sign of a skin problem.
 If you want to learn more about dog skin conditions or set up an appointment with one of our experienced veterinarians, call us today!

 Contact us online or by phone at 240-252-7467 to schedule an appointment to treat your dog’s skin conditions!